MSpy

 mSpy is a brand of mobile and computer parental control monitoring software for iOS, Android, Windows, and macOS.
-The app allows users to monitor and log activity on the client device.
+The app monitors and logs user activity on the client device and sends the data to a personalized dashboard.
+Data the users can monitor includes text messages, calls, GPS locations, social media chats, and more.
+It is owned by Virtuoso Holding.

 History

-mSpy was launched as a product for mobile monitoring in 2010 by a London-based tech company.
+mSpy was launched as a product for mobile monitoring by Altercon Group in 2010.

-In 2012, the application allowed parents to monitor not only smartphones but also computers - Windows and Mac.
+In 2012, the application allowed parents to monitor not only smartphones but also computers running Windows and macOS.